top of page

 Ability to collaborate

-ability to work in a team, collaborate with others and contribute to a supportive, respectful and positive climate.
+Ability to work in a team, to collaborate with others and to contribute to a supportive, respectful and positive environment.

 IRP and guidance counselor _ THANK YOUjpg.jpg

-ability to recognize when a person needs help and to support them.
+The ability to recognize when a person needs help and to provide support.

-Wally IE assesses whether a person has an idealized perception of themselves, compared to the normative sample, in their self-assessment of their social and emotional skills.
+Wally IE allows us to assess whether a person has an idealized perception of themselves, compared to the normative sample, in the self-assessment of their social and emotional skills.

 Self-depreciation tendency scale

-Wally IE allows to assess whether a person has a tendency towards self-depreciation, compared to the normative sample, in the self-evaluation of his social and emotional skills.
+Wally IE allows us to assess whether a person has a tendency towards self-deprecation, compared to the normative sample, in the self-assessment of their social and emotional skills.

 Understanding team dynamics